shapalaqueota/ApartmentRentApplication/README.md

 # ApartmentRentApp
-Проект представляет собой веб-приложение для аренды квартир, организованное с использованием Java и Spring Framework. Технологии представленные в коде:
-Java и Spring Framework:

-Проект разработан на языке программирования Java с использованием Spring Framework для создания веб-приложения.
-Видно использование аннотаций @Controller, @GetMapping, @PostMapping, что характерно для Spring MVC.
+The project is a web application for apartment rentals, organized using Java and the Spring Framework.
+Technologies presented in the code: Java and Spring Framework:

+The project is developed in the Java programming language using the Spring Framework to create a web application.
+You can see the use of annotations @Controller, @GetMapping, @PostMapping, which is typical for Spring MVC.
 Spring Security:

-Проект вероятно использует Spring Security для аутентификации и авторизации пользователей.
+The project probably uses Spring Security to authenticate and authorize users.
 Spring Data JPA:

-В коде присутствуют репозитории (UserRepository2, BookingRepository), что указывает на использование Spring Data JPA для взаимодействия с базой данных.
+The code contains repositories (UserRepository2, BookingRepository), which indicates the use of Spring Data JPA to interact with the database.
 HTML/CSS/JavaScript:

-Для фронтенда вероятно использовались HTML, CSS и JavaScript для создания пользовательского интерфейса и визуального представления страниц.
+For the frontend, HTML, CSS and JavaScript were probably used to create the user interface and visual representation of the pages.
 Thymeleaf:

-Вероятно, использовался Thymeleaf, так как контроллер возвращает имена шаблонов (например, "home", "login", "register"), что характерно для Thymeleaf, который позволяет создавать динамические HTML-страницы.
-База данных:

-Нет явной информации о конкретной базе данных, но предположительно используется какая-то реляционная база данных (например, MySQL, PostgreSQL), к которой приложение обращается через Spring Data JPA.
+Thymeleaf was probably used, since the controller returns template names (for example, "home", "login", "register"), which is typical for Thymeleaf, which allows you to create dynamic HTML pages.
+The database:

+There is no explicit information about a specific database, but presumably some kind of relational database is used (for example, MySQL, PostgreSQL), which the application accesses via Spring Data JPA.
 Spring Boot:

-Судя по структуре проекта, вероятно, используется Spring Boot для автоматической настройки большинства компонентов и создания самодостаточного приложения.
+Judging by the structure of the project, Spring Boot is probably used to automatically configure most components and create a self-sufficient application. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀